-Facilitator – a virtual guide that helps structure the content who is used to introduce the trainer and tell the employee what they should expect/take away before each video clip.
+Facilitator – a virtual guide that helps structure the content, who is used to introduce the videos and tell the employee what they should expect/take away before each clip.
 The guide also poses questions to check the employee's understanding and ability to apply what they have learnt to practical business situations after the video clip.

 Personalisation – each employee goes through a learning experience that is personalised to their needs and preferences.